nicholasjclark/mvgam/docs/README.md

 <img src="README-unnamed-chunk-8-1.png" style="display: block; margin: auto;" />
-These functions are showing the marginal contribution of the seasonal smooth function to the linear predictor (on the `log` scale), so they are clearly allowed to move into ridiculous spaces that we should give **very** little prior plausibility to:
+These functions are showing the marginal contribution of the seasonal smooth function to the linear predictor (on the log scale), and they are clearly allowed to move into ridiculous spaces that we should give very little prior plausibility to:

 ``` r
 exp(-25)